jwvictor/jwvictor.github.io/about.md

 permalink: /about/
 ---

-My name is Jason Victor, and I'm interested in machine learning, cryptography and cryptocurrencies, engineering, mathematics, economics, and entrepreneurship.
+My name is Jason Victor, and I'm the founder and CEO of [Routefire](https://routefire.io/).I'm interested in machine learning, cryptography and cryptocurrencies, engineering, mathematics, economics, and entrepreneurship.

-I'm *Head of Data Science and AI Initiatives* at [Lumia Capital](http://lumiacapital.com/); chairman of the [Byteboard Foundation](https://jwvictor.github.io/bbfoundation/), the foundation responsible for maintaining [Byteboard](https://www.byteboard.org); and the maintainer of [Braids.jl](https://github.com/jwvictor/Braids.jl), the open-source braid group library for [Julia](https://julialang.org/).

 ### Biography

 Jason Victor is an entrepreneur, data scientist, and engineer living in San Francisco.
 In 2011, he founded Cloudmetrx, Inc. to provide real-time risk analytics and machine learning models as a service to high-frequency traders.
 In 2013, the company was acquired by Lime Brokerage, a subsidiary of WEDBUSH, Inc., and today, the software is deployed at some of the world's largest quantitative trading firms.
-Currently, Jason serves as Head of Data Science and AI Initiatives at Lumia Capital.
+In 2017, Jason founded Routefire in order to tackle emerging market structure issues in cryptocurrencies.
 He holds an A.B. in Computer Science from Dartmouth College.

 ### Consulting